Who (pronoun): Tendency to replace whom with who

 1939 poster asking "Whom have you exposed to syphilis?"
 Most modern English speakers would use "who".

 According to traditional prescriptive grammar, who is the subjective (nominative) form only, while whom (/'hu:m/ HOOM) is the corresponding objective form (just as him is the objective form corresponding to he).
 It has long been common, particularly in informal English, for the uninflected form who to be used in both cases, thus replacing whom in the contexts where the latter was traditionally used.

-In 1975, S. Potter noted in Changing English that nearly half a century prior, Edward Sapir predicted the demise of whom, showing at great length that it was doomed because it was "psychologically isolated" from both the objective pronouns (me, us, him, her, and them) and the invariables (which, what, that, and where, when, how, and why).
+In 1975, Simeon Potter noted in Changing English that nearly half a century prior, Edward Sapir predicted the demise of whom, showing at great length that it was doomed because it was "psychologically isolated" from both the objective pronouns (me, us, him, her, and them) and the invariables (which, what, that, and where, when, how, and why).
 By 1978, the who–whom distinction was identified as having "slipped so badly that [it is] almost totally uninformative".
 According to the OED (2nd edition, 1989), whom is "no longer current in natural colloquial speech".
 Lasnik and Sobin argue that surviving occurrences of whom are not part of ordinary English grammar, but the result of extra-grammatical rules for producing prestige forms.

 According to Mair, the decline of whom has been hastened by the fact that it is one of relatively few synthetic (inflected) remnants in the principally analytical grammar of Modern English.
 It has also been claimed that the decline of whom is more advanced in the interrogative case than in the relative case, this possibly being related to the degree of complexity of the syntax.

 Some prescriptivists continue to defend whom as the only correct form in functions other than the subject.
 Mair notes that whom is "moribund as an element of the core grammar of English, but is very much alive as a style marker whose correct use is acquired in the educational system [where it is taught].
 [The use of whom] is highly restricted, but rather than disappear entirely, the form is likely to remain in use for some time to come because of its overt prestige in writing."

 Whom is also sometimes used by way of hypercorrection, in places where it would not even be considered correct according to traditional rules, as in "Whom do you think you are?"
 For more examples see the section below.

 Retention of the who–whom distinction often co-occurs with another stylistic marker of formal English – avoidance of the stranded preposition.
 This means that whom can frequently be found following a preposition, in cases where the usual informal equivalent would use who and place the preposition later in the sentence.
 For example: